-Brushing and flossing are important parts of your oral hygiene routine, but there are other essential elements as well.
-To best maintain your oral health and help keep your teeth and gums disease-free, follow the steps outlined by our Winnipeg dentists below.
+Brushing and flossing are fundamental components of your oral hygiene routine.
+That said, there are other essential elements it's important not to forget.
+Follow these steps from our Winnipeg dentists to maintain your oral health and keep your teeth and gums free of disease.

 Tip: Try an Electric Toothbrush

-An electric toothbrush makes it easier to clean your teeth.
-They require less effort than manual brushes since they perform the correct brushing movement for you.
-Choose an electric toothbrush with a round, rotating head, as this makes the ideal circular brushing motion.
+You may find it easier to clean your teeth with an electric toothbrush.
+These require less effort than manual brushes since they perform the correct brushing movement for you.
+Select an electric toothbrush with a round, rotating head, since this makes the ideal circular brushing motion.

-In addition, because the head is quite small, it’s easier to clean those awkward, hard-to-reach spots, like your back molars, and the backs of your front teeth.
+The head of an electric toothbrush is also quite small, making it easier to clean those awkward spots that are more difficult to reach like your back molars and the backs of your front teeth.

-You should floss at least once a day, preferably at night before bed.
-Flossing dislodges food debris and build-up from between your teeth, in the places your toothbrush can’t reach.
+We recommend flossing at least once a day, preferably at night before you go to bed.
+Flossing dislodges food debris and build-up from between your teeth, in the places your toothbrush can't reach.

-Insert the floss between two teeth and run it up and down the side of each, pulling it into a “c” shape in both directions.
-Proceed slowly and thoroughly, and be sure to floss between every two teeth.
+Place the floss between two teeth and run it up and down the side of each, pulling it into a "c" shape in both directions.
+Proceed slowly and thoroughly, and make sure to floss between every two teeth.

 Professional Dental Cleanings & Check-ups